raspberrypilearning/grow-a-tree/en/step_2.md

 --- task ---
 + Test the second condition by dragging it away from the main scripts.
 Below highlights which blocks to drag away.
 Run the program again.

-+ Does that tree just keep on growing?
++ Does Tree sprite just keep on growing?
 Hmmm, nice but remember we do need to end this game sometime soon!

 + Drag the blocks back in to the script again.